 A commuter's dream: Entrepreneurs race to develop flying car

-Even before George Jetson entranced kids with his flying car, people dreamed of soaring above traffic congestion.
-Inventors and entrepreneurs... .
+Even before George Jetson entranced kids with his cartoon flying car, people dreamed of soaring above traffic congestion.
+Inventors and entrepreneurs have long tried and failed to make the dream a reality, but that may be changing.

 Comments